 To eradicate discrimination, Asahi Breweries, Ltd. provides its new employees with anti-discrimination training in April every year.
 In this training, new employees view an educational video, which is used to promote understanding of discrimination issues, and have discussions to deepen their awareness of the issues.

-The Asahi Group Business Corporate Ethics Guidelines stipulates that the company will fulfill its obligation to consider the safety of employees, will protect their lives and physical being together with their health.
-The company has also declared that it takes a firm stance against various types of harassment including sexual harassment and bullying.
+The Asahi Group has declared that it fulfills its obligation to consider the safety of employees, protects their lives and physical wellbeing together with their health, and takes a firm stance against all forms of harassment, including sexual harassment and bullying.

 In this way, the Asahi Group is committed to boosting employee awareness at all levels around workplace harassment, compliance requirements and risk mitigation as a preventative measure.